 Show Details

 Submit the customer’s identity information via your API key.
-The pubkey field is the wallet public key (not a UUID).
+KYC attaches to the customer org — no wallet key required.
 See POST /ramp/customer/{id}/kyc for the full schema.

 Field